 #14.
 Party of One: Be Your Own Best Life Partner by Meghan Keanne: Party of One is a book with two important audiences: people who are single who want to feel understood and supported.
 And people who are married/partnered who want to do right by their single friends.
 The advice here is warm, practical, and genuinely helpful.
 Entertaining and fast read with approachable research and personal stories, too.
 I recommend it!
 Listen to Meghan and me talk about supporting your singles friends on episode 145 of Dear Nina.

 #17.
-Bowling Alone: The Collapse and Revival of American Community by Robert Putnam: I’ve read sections in the past, but I’m listening to the whole thing.
+Bowling Alone: The Collapse and Revival of American Community by Robert Putnam: Currently reading.
+I’ve read sections in the past, but I’m listening to the whole thing.
 Interesting to really consider the social issues that already existed before smart phones.
 It’s not an easy listen.
 It will take me a while!

 #18.
 Great Big Beautiful Life by Emily Henry: I really enjoyed this novel and needed the nonfiction break.
 I did the audio because Julia Whelan as a narrator is always the right call.